patwonder/FlashGestures/README.md

 Supports OOP plugins and some in-process plugins.

-For recent Adobe Flash Player versions, **you must [turn off protected mode](http://www.ghacks.net/2012/06/10/flash-player-update-fix-freezes-crashes-in-firefox/)** in order to make mouse gestures work.
+Protected mode of Adobe Flash Player is supported.

 Build
 =============================